Crecker2/study/_posts/2019-12-8-final-study-guide.md

 * faire une tour (en voiture) = "to go for a walk/for a drive"
 * faire du vélo = "to go bike-riding"

+### Aller, specifically: _Le Futur Proche_
+This is a special tense formed with the verb "aller" which describes something that is about to happen or something that will happen soon.
+Construction of the _futur proche_ is pretty simple: conjugate aller in the present tense as normal, and then put another verb's infinitive form right after it.
+For example:
+* Nous allons jouer un match = "We are going to play a match"
+* Je vais déjuener sur la terrasse = "I'm going to eat lunch on the terrace"
+* Elles vont retrouver Josh à la boîte de nuit = "They're going to meet Josh at the nightclub"

 # Articles

 Articles are used to modify or indicate nouns.
 Examples of articles in english are "a/an", "the", "some", etc. There are several kinds of articles in French, much the same as in English.